LocCS89/Crypto-Market/README.md

-# CSE 232 MSU FS24 Bonus Project
+# CSE 232 MSU FS24 Project
-This is the bonus project for CSE 232 at Michigan State University semester Fall 2024.
+This is the project for CSE 232 at Michigan State University semester Fall 2024.

 ## License